I Was Diagnosed With Type 1 Diabetes At Age 12: What It's Like Living With The 24/7 Illness

 One of the biggest things people fail to understand is that type 1 diabetes and type 2 diabetes are two very different conditions.
 With type 1, the pancreas completely stops producing insulin, whereas, with type 2, the pancreas still produces insulin—just not enough.
 Because of this, the treatment for type 2 diabetes is more often oral medication, and the condition can even be reversed with a healthy diet and exercise.
 Type 1 diabetes has no cure and no possibility of reversal, so hearing things like "Did you know cinnamon can reverse diabetes?" is never helpful and always irritating.

-One of the most helpful pieces I can offer to anyone with type 1 diabetes is to seek out support and be willing to accept help when you need it.
+One of the most helpful pieces of advice I can offer to anyone with type 1 diabetes is to seek out support and be willing to accept help when you need it.

 Type 2 diabetes is also a lot more common than type 1 (over 95% of diabetics have type 2), which is why I became so accustomed to hearing "Oh you're diabetic?
 My grandma has that!" by so many people after I was diagnosed (spoiler alert: It's probably a different type!).